-Upon retirement from the District accumulated sick leave will be rolled over into the retirement system for service time credit.
 Employees who voluntary resign before retirement through the County Retirement System or are discharged from District service are not eligible for sick leave pay-out of any accrued and unused sick leave hours.
+If the employee is rehired within one year of the initial separation due to voluntary resignation before retirement through the County Retirement System or discharge from District service, all previously unused sick leave will be reinstated.

-As of June 30, 2020 and 2019 compensated absences were \$23,781 and \$59,167, respectively.
+As of June 30, 2021 and 2020 compensated absences were \$24,399 and \$23,781, respectively.